A Mormon Claim – Jesus’ Visit to the Americas

 The Book of Mormon teaches also that the Nephites were the ancient inhabitants in the Americas who came from the Jewish prophet Nephi, son of Lehi.
 The Nephites separated from the Lamanites (2 Nephi 5:5–17) and were saved because of the prayers of the righteous (Alma 62:40).

+None of the history recorded in the Book of Mormon can be supported from the Bible or from archaeology.
 There is no evidence whatsoever, outside the Book of Mormon itself, that Nephites ever existed, that they were Hebrews, or that they came from Jerusalem to South America circa 600 BC (1 Nephi 18:23–25).

 Mormons teach doctrines that are not supported by the Bible.
 They teach that in order to attain salvation, believers should have faith in Christ, keep the commandments of the Mormon Church (Doctrines of Salvation, vol. 1, p 188; Mormon Doctrine, p.
 670), and do good works (2 Nephi 25:23; Alma 11:37; Doctrine and Covenants 58:42–43; 2 Nephi 9:23–24; Alma 34:30–35; Articles of Faith, p.92).
 Thus, Mormons believe that the sacrifice of Jesus on the cross itself is not enough to bring forgiveness of sins and redemption.